Skip to main content

 Discrimination Laws Still Apply to Government Contracts

-Under Title VII of the Civil Rights Act of 1964, Federal Discrimination statutes still apply to Federal agencies.
-42 USC Section 2000e-16(e) the statute is clear that: “Nothing contained in this Act shall relieve any Government agency or official of its or his primary responsibility to assure nondiscrimination in employment as required by the Constitution and statutes or of its or his responsibilities under Executive Order 11478”.
+Title VII of the Civil Rights Act of 1964 still applies to federal agencies.
+42 USC Section 2000e-16(e) states: “Nothing contained in this Act shall relieve any Government agency or official of its or his primary responsibility to assure nondiscrimination in employment as required by the Constitution and statutes or of its or his responsibilities under Executive Order 11478”.

 Private Sector Implications

-While the immediate impact falls heavily on federal agencies and contractors, private sector employers face significant potential consequences.
-The Department of Justice received instructions to develop enforcement strategies targeting private sector DEI initiatives.
+The immediate impact hits federal agencies and contractors hardest.
+But private sector employers face big risks too.
+The Department of Justice got orders to build enforcement plans targeting private sector DEI programs.

 The executive order requires each federal agency to identify up to nine potential civil compliance investigations targeting: